Information Technology Services > Training and Workshops > Content Management with Joomla

 How to...

-- Use the Available Styles and Formatting (H2, H3, ordered lists, unordered lists, and Undo)
+2. Apply styles and formatting (H2, H3, ordered lists, unordered lists, and Undo).

-- Use Metadata (Meta Description and Meta Keywords)
+4. Use Metadata (Meta Description and Meta Keywords).

 Exercises and Frequently Asked Questions